 “Disability is a condition that can affect all Americans, across all races, genders, sexual orientation, religion and economic status.
 Any weakening of the laws that protect Americans from discrimination and ensure equal opportunity would negatively affect individuals with disabilities as well.”

-Eliot Fishman in an analysis for Families USA, which works with health care consumers:
+Eliot Fishman in an analyst for Families USA, which works with health care consumers:

 “In the coming years, federal courts will be hearing cases that involve the basic pillars of our health care system, jeopardizing the health care of millions of people.
 Between now and 2020, there is a significant chance that the Supreme Court could decide on any or all of the following major health care issues (including Affordable Care Act, abortion services, Medicaid health coverage for low-income Americans).”